DIY-Recording-Equipment/diyre-libdoc/old guides/gbus.md

 {% lightbox 'https://www.diyrecordingequipment.com/products/g-bus-compressor-kit', 'md' %}

-Thank you for purchasing a <a href="https://www.diyrecordingequipment.com/products/g-bus-compressor-kit">G Bus</a>!
+Thank you for purchasing a [G Bus](https://www.diyrecordingequipment.com/products/g-bus-compressor-kit)!

-If this is your first DIY project ever, we recommend reading our <a href="http://www.diyrecordingequipment.com/pages/getting-started">Getting Started Guide</a>.
+If this is your first DIY project ever, we recommend reading our [Getting Started Guide](http://www.diyrecordingequipment.com/pages/getting-started).

 Because the G Bus is a big, complex project, we recommend setting aside several sessions to complete it.
 We have gone to great lenghts to make the assembly process clear and precise, but there are hundreds off opportunities for Murphy's Law to creep in, especially if you are in a rush.